XpiritBV/ds-copilot-labs/Lab 5 Survival Predictor App.md

-# Lab: Titanic Survival Predictor App (Agent Mode)
+# Lab 5: Titanic Survival Predictor App (Agent Mode)

 This lab will be heavily relying on the **Agent mode**: